acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w2/Activity 2 Searching.md

     int L = 0;
     int U = N - 1;

-    // Keep going as long as there is a valid range to inspect (this is false when we our target wasn't in the array). while (L <= U) {
+    // Keep going as long as there is a valid range to inspect (this is false when our target wasn't in the array). while (L <= U) {
         // Compute midpoint index without risking overflow: int m = L + (U - L) / 2;